Meteor-Community-Packages/meteor-collection2/README.md

 }
 ```

-## MongoDB indexes
+### index

-If you want to ensure an index for a specific field you can use the `index`
+If you want to ensure a MongoDB index for a specific field you can use the
-option:
+`index` option:

 ```js
 {